 A long insert HiFi library was prepared as recommended by Pacific Biosciences according to the “Guidelines for preparing HiFi SMRTbell libraries using the SMRTbell Express Template Prep Kit 2.0” (PN 101-853-100, version 03).
 In summary, 10 µg of purified HMW gDNA was sheared twice, aiming for 25 and 20 kb fragments, respectively, with the MegaRuptorTM device (Diagenode).
 The sheared gDNA was enriched with 1x AMPure beads according to the manufacturer’s instructions.
 6 µg sheared gDNA have been used for Pacbio HiFi library preparation.
 The PacBio SMRTbellTM library was size-selected for fragments larger than 6 kb with the BluePippinTM device according to the manufacturer’s instructions.
 The final HiFi library had a fragment size of 12.8 kb on the Agilent Fragment Analyzer on the High sensitivity 50kb large fragment kit.

 60 pM of the size selected library were run on two Sequel II SMRT cells with the SEQUEL II sequencing kit 2.2 for 30 hours on the SEQUEL II; pre-extension time was 2 hours.
 PacBio CCS reads (read quality > 0.99) were created from the subreads.bam files using PacBio’s ccs command line tool (version 6.3.0) and further refined by applying the tool DeepConsensus (v0.2, on PacBio reads within 98.0-99.5% read accuracy) (Baid et al., 2023).
-Finally, reads containing the PacBio adapter sequence were filtered out by applying a Blastn search (v2.9) (Altschul et al., 1990) providing the PacBio adapter sequence and the following arguments: ``reward 1 -penalty -5 -gapopen 3 -gapextend 3 -dust no -soft_masking false -evalue 700 -searchsp 1750000000000 -outfmt 7”.
+Finally, reads containing the PacBio adapter sequence were filtered out by applying a Blastn search (v2.9) (Altschul et al., 1990) providing the PacBio adapter sequence and the following arguments: ”reward 1 -penalty -5 -gapopen 3 -gapextend 3 -dust no -soft_masking false -evalue 700 -searchsp 1750000000000 -outfmt 7”.
 This resulted in a total yield of 37,3 Gb data with a mean read length of 10.7 kb and a read N50 of 10.2 kb.

 ARIMA HiC Chromatin Conformation Capturing